The IRB certifies human subject research at the three following review levels:

 All projects that do not fall into either the Exempt or Expedited Review categories, or deal with special concerns or vulnerable populations go to the full IRB for review.
 This is the most rigorous level of review.
 Full Board Review Research involves the following:

 * Children: Both assent of child and permission of parents is required.
 Research with more than minimal risk but no direct benefit to the child is restricted.
+Researchers conducting research within the school and/or during the school day will need prior permission from the school system’s superintendent or school board showing cooperation for research that may otherwise be devoted to the curriculum.
+Some K-12 school systems have their own IRB and / or IRB process requiring internal processing.

 * Pregnant women or fetuses: Research is severely restricted; the IRB must assure appropriate process to select, inform, and obtain consent of subjects.